navidelyasi/Documentations/docs/key-concepts/servers/https-tls.md

 ![Upload Cert](/assets/images/https-tls-1.png)

-## Check the TLS and select the uploaded files from the drop down.
+## Check the TLS and select the uploaded files from the drop-down.

 ![Checkbox TLS](/assets/images/https-tls-2.png)